gabrielasertori/Libft-42/README.md

 10. The above code are compiling the main.c file with your library and output this in an executable named main, and then executing it.

+11. **Relink** When you do the command `make` the makefile must compile all your files and turn into your .a library.
+If you make any change in some files only them had to recompile when you do `make`, otherwise your code are relinking.

 ---